Convergence of Datalog over (Pre-) Semirings: Conclusions

-We can introduce negation to $\name$ as an interpreted predicate.
-The question is, can we extend semantics results (such as stable model semantics) from general datalog / logic programing to $\name$ with negation?
-Section~\ref{app:fitting} in the appendix contains more detailed discussions on this front.
-Beyond exact solution and finite convergence, as mentioned in the introduction, it is natural in some domain applications to have approximate fixpoint solutions, which will allow us to tradeoff convergence time and solution quality.
+Beyond exact solution and finite convergence, as mentioned in the introduction, it is natural in some domain applications to have approximate fixpoint solutions, which will allow us to trade off convergence time and solution quality.
 A theoretical framework along this line will go a long way towards making $\name$ deal with real machine learning, linear algebra, and optimization problems.

 \begin{acks} Suciu and Wang were partially supported by NSF IIS 1907997 and NSF IIS 1954222.
-Pichler was supported by the Austrian Science Fund (FWF):P30930. \end{acks}
+Pichler was supported by the Austrian Science Fund (FWF):P30930 and by the Vienna Science and Technology Fund (WWTF) [10.47379/ICT2201]. \end{acks}

 {\bf APPENDIX}